vsulako/AFFBWheel/readme.md

 ![](images/endstop.svg)
 `<offset>` (0..16383) - level endstop effect will start from.
 Increasing this parameter makes endstop effect harder.
 `<width>` - length of excess position where endstop effect will rise to maximum level.
 Decreasing this parameter makes endstop harder.
+(these settings are not saved to EEPROM yet, require to set them in config.h after tuning)

 - `ffbbd`
 `ffbbd <value>`